-As an example, the payment provider of social benefits in South Africa communicated personal data from social assistance records to allow sale of insurance products to beneficiaries (for example funeral insurance).
-This has brought the need for the Department of Social Development to regulate in order to protect beneficiaries from unlawful deductions of premiums on social benefits.
-Beneficiaries - old age, chronic disabled people or vulnerable child carers - were not fully aware of insurance policies they had subscribed or authorized, the payment of which was withheld from their social benefit payments directly by the cash pay master.
-Beyond taking legal action, DSD also promoted a campaign to raise awareness to such practice.
+Nevertheless, vigilance must be constant and ministries must be ready to investigate and regulate on suspicion of misuse of personal data records.
+As an example, the payment provider of social benefits in South Africa communicated personal data from social assistance records to allow the sale of insurance products to recipients (for example funeral insurance).
+This has brought the need for the Department of Social Development to regulate in order to protect recipients from unlawful deductions of premiums on social benefits.
+Recipients - old age, people with a chronic disability, or vulnerable child carers - were not fully aware of insurance policies they had subscribed to or authorized, the payment of which was withheld from their social benefit payments directly by the cash paymaster.
+Beyond taking legal action, DSD also promoted a campaign to raise awareness of such practices.

 Similar protection to South Africa's personal data protection provision is contained in section 31 of the Kenyan Social Assistance Act, 2013.
 Much can also be learned from how other legal systems provide for the protection of private information.
-In the European Union, the Data Protection Directive53 provides guidelines on the processing of personal data and on the free movement of such information.
+In the European Union, the Data Protection Directive50 provides guidelines on the processing of personal data and the free movement of such information.